aiobofh/bltools/README.rst

 simple and quick tools to summarize backlog points, done points, and manage team velocity.

+First of all, check the examples-folder for a good view on what your backlog could look like.
+There is a Makefile there to produce all the artifacts needed for valocity calculation, sprint-burn-down and prognosis of work left in the project, along with ways to make printable story cards for your sprint backlog.

 This set of tools came into existence because of the *super* easy-to-use Emacs Org-Mode format for keeping track of task-lists.
 If you want to study the Org-Mode in further detail than what this README describes please check